Everything you need to know about cashflow

-How to make a cashflow forecast
+How to create a cashflow forecast

-Maintaining a healthy cashflow is essential in order for small business owners to ensure they can plan ahead effectively and have money available in case of an emergency.
-FreeAgent automatically builds a near-term cashflow forecast for your business based on the data in your account.
+Maintaining a healthy cashflow is essential to ensure small business owners can plan ahead effectively and have money available in case of an emergency.

 What is a cashflow forecast?